-Fourth, the oil and natural gas revenues flowing to authoritarian regimes often increase corruption in those countries and hurd democratic reform by allowing regimes to insulate themselves from international pressure and the aspirations of their own peoples.
+Fourth, the oil and natural gas revenues flowing to authoritarian regimes often increase corruption in those countries and hurt democratic reform by allowing regimes to insulate themselves from international pressure and the aspirations of their own peoples.
 We are transferring hundreds of billions of dollars each year to some of the least accountable regimes in the world.
-In many oil rich nations, oil wealth has done little for the people, while ensuing less reform, less democracy, fewer free market activities, and further enrich nations are using this money to invest abroad in terrorism, instability or demagogic appeals to populism.
+In many oil rich nations, oil wealth has done little for the people, while ensuring less reform, less democracy, fewer free market activities, and further enrichment of elites.
+Some oil-rich nations are using this money to invest abroad in terrorism, instability or demagogic appeals to populism.